dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

 # Usage

-All important functions from the Honeywell DataCollection API for the objects AidcManager and BarcodeReader are wrapped and exposed to the Plugin user.
-Naming convetions are taken from the [DataCollection API](Honeywell_MobilitySDK_Android_v1.00.00.0054/honeywell-android-data-collection-sdk/docs/api/index.html).
+All important functions from the Honeywell DataCollection API or the objects AidcManager and BarcodeReader are wrapped and exposed to the Plugin user.
+Naming conventions are taken from the [DataCollection API](Honeywell_MobilitySDK_Android_v1.00.00.0054/honeywell-android-data-collection-sdk/docs/api/index.html).

-The example code provided as JavaScript snippets for each function is runnable over the Browser Inspector.
+The example code provided as JavaScript snippets for each function is runnable over the Browser Inspector. `@return` describes the data the success callback is called with.

 # Interfaces